 San Mateo County’s Tobacco Retailer Permit Ordinance affects tobacco retailers operating in unincorporated areas of the county and the following cities which have adopted the ordinance: San Carlos, San Mateo, and Millbrae.

 More jurisdictions in San Mateo County have adopted their own local ordinances restricting the sale of flavored tobacco and/or electronic cigarettes.
 Tobacco retailers in those jurisdictions must continue to comply with the local restrictions.
 Tobacco retailers who continue to sell flavored tobacco products place themselves at risk of receiving a fine and/or having their local tobacco retailer permit suspended.

-These ordinances serve to address the recent increase in use of flavored tobacco products (i.e. e-cigarettes, vapes, etc.) among youth and young adults.
-This increase was considered to be an “epidemic” by the Food and Drug Administration and the U.S. Surgeon General in the fall of 2018.
+These ordinances serve to address the recent increase in flavored tobacco (i.e. e-cigarettes, vapes, etc.) use among youth and young adults, which has led to an “epidemic”, as declared by the Food and Drug Administration and the U.S. Surgeon General in the fall of 2018.

 What is Considered a Flavored Tobacco Product?

 Examples of flavors include fruit flavors, mint and menthol flavors, candy flavors, alcohol flavors, and spice flavors.

 More on the Ordinances Adopted by the San Mateo County Board of Supervisors